I. Identity and contact details of the data controller

 • Testimonials, certificates

-• Image and audio data (e.g. application photo, ID photo, video recording, sound recordings, other photo recordings)
+• Image and sound data (e.g. application photo, ID photo, video recording, sound recordings, other photo recordings)

-• Any personal data which you share with us in the course of the application process (e.g. by sending us your CV, cover letter, etc.)
+• all personal data that you yourself provide to us in the course of the application process (e.g. by sending us your CV, cover letter, etc.)

-Seeberger receives your personal data in the following way:
+Seeberger receives your personal data in the following ways:

 • Direct advertising via the Seeberger careers page

-• Applications via email sent directly to Seeberger employees
+• Applications by e-mail directly to Seeberger employees

 • Candidates who are contacted by Seeberger on LinkedIn

-The processing of personal data from your application serves us solely for the purposes for which we received or collected it, i.e:
+If we have received data from you, we will only process it for the purposes for which we received or collected it, i.e:

-• For the application procedure and for the decision on the establishment of an employment relationship
+• for the implementation of the application procedure and for the decision on the establishment of an employment relationship

 • Implementation of pre-contractual measures (initiation of the employment relationship)

-• Assertion, exercise or defence of legal claims
+• for the defense of asserted legal claims

 If you have given your consent to the processing of personal data, the data will be processed exclusively for the purpose stated in the consent.